UAE's ADNOC prices gas business IPO near top of range

 ABU DHABI, March 3 (Reuters) - State oil giant Abu Dhabi National Oil Co (ADNOC) on Friday set the final price for its initial public offering, valuing the company at about $50 billion after drawing record demand.
 It will become Abu Dhabi's largest listed company.

-ADNOC Gas' share price was set at 2.37 dirhams per share, near the top end of the price range that was set at 2.25 to 2.43 dirhams a share, ADNOC said in a statement.
+ADNOC Gas' share price was set at 2.37 dirhams per share, near the top end of the price range of 2.25-2.43 dirhams a share, ADNOC said in a statement.

 Proceeds from the IPO came to roughly $2.5 billion out of an order book that topped $124 billion, ADNOC said.
 That exceeded demand for Saudi oil giant Aramco's 2019 IPO, which raised $25.6 billion and remains the world's largest.